keiko713/vacuum-simulator/README.md

 as a part of the [VACUUM Advisor](https://pganalyze.com/postgres-vacuum-advisor) feature.
 You can use the VACUUM Simulator in pganalyze too, using your actual database usage.

+Special thanks to pganalyze for allowing me to turn this into the open source project, as well as letting me use their database data as a sample data.

+Big thanks to pganalyze for letting this project go open source and for letting me use some of our database data as examples.